Vivian Maier: Career

 In 1951, aged 25, Maier moved from France to New York, where she worked in a sweatshop.
-She moved to the Chicago's North Shore area in 1956, where she worked primarily as a nanny and carer for the next 40 years.
+She moved to Chicago's North Shore area in 1956, where she worked primarily as a nanny and carer for the next 40 years.
 In her first 17 years in Chicago, Maier worked as a nanny for two families: the Gensburgs from 1956 to 1972, and the Raymonds from 1967 to 1973.
 Lane Gensburg later said of Maier, "She was like a real, live Mary Poppins," and said she never talked down to kids and was determined to show them the world outside their affluent suburb.

 The families who employed her described her as very private and reported that she spent her days off walking the streets of Chicago and taking photographs, usually with a Rolleiflex camera.
 She would frequently take the young children in her care with her into the center of Chicago when she took her photographs.
 Occasionally they accompanied her to the rougher, run-down areas of Chicago, and, on one occasion, the stock yards, where there were bodies of dead sheep.

 In the documentary films Finding Vivian Maier (2013) and Vivian Maier: Who Took Nanny's Pictures / The Vivian Maier Mystery (2013), interviews with Maier's employers and their children suggest that Maier presented herself to others in multiple ways, with various accents, names, life details, and that with some children, she had been inspiring and positive, while with others she could be frightening and abusive.

 John Maloof, curator of some of Maier's photographs, summarized the way the children she nannied would later describe her:

 In 1959 and 1960, Maier embarked on a solo trip around the world, taking pictures in Los Angeles, Philippines, Thailand, Hong Kong, Vietnam, Malaysia, Singapore, India, Yemen, Egypt, Greece, Lebanon, Syria, Turkey, Italy, France, and Switzerland.
 The trip was probably financed by the sale of a family farm in Saint-Julien-en-Champsaur.
 For a brief period in the 1970s, Maier worked as a housekeeper for talk-show host Phil Donahue.
 She kept her belongings at her employers'; at one residence, she had 200 boxes of materials.
 Most contained photographs or negatives, but Maier also collected newspapers; in at least one instance, it involved "shoulder-high piles."
 She also recorded audiotapes of conversations she had with people she photographed.